For any business, cash flow is vital, and this is especially so for SMEs who are not as well capitalized.

 In today’s business environment where disruptive technological changes can upturn an entire industry in short time, it is increasingly challenging for a small business to survive and thrive.

-In the past, it was all about the big fish feasting on the small fish.
-In the rapidly borderless and globally connected ecosystem we are in today, size does not matter as much as speed.
+In today's rapidly borderless and globally connected ecosystem, size does not matter as much as speed.

-Small businesses are swimming against the current as the marketplace becomes more competitive and every business is trying to survive the slowdown.
+Small businesses are swimming against the current as the marketplace becomes increasingly competitive.
+Those who executes the fastest will ultimately survive.

 In such an environment, it is imperative for the SME owner to keep a keen eye on your cash flow.

-When customers start delaying payments and yet the company has to fulfil monthly overheads and staff costs, it will eventually lead to a negative cash flow position.
+If customers start delaying payments and the company has to fulfil monthly overheads, it will eventually lead to a negative cash flow position.

-Cash is the lifeblood of a business.
-If cash is circulating within the company, the business will be able to invest in development, improve its products and services and hire better talent.
+A strong positive cash flow position begets a virtuous cycle, as the business will be able to invest in development, improve its products and services and hire better talent.
 This in turns will strengthen the business's competitiveness.

 For local SMEs, they can tap onto a SME loan in Singapore if immediate cash infusion is necessary either to tap onto unforeseen opportunities or to tide over a temporary cash flow crunch.